hapax/hapax.github.io/assets/socks.md

 	</div>
 	</figure>

-If you're interested, here is the Python code that generates this plot.
+If you're interested, here is the Python code that generates this plot:

 ```python
 import numpy as np